 Divided into four wings – classical, opera, jazz, and contemporary – each pays homage to popular musical eras and musicians throughout the centuries.
 Accessed through a private, card-only elevator, every hallway features calming musical creations of artists from each genre.

-We ventured down to the main courtyard and followed the piano key tiles out of the elevator past the grand Bogányi piano.
+Venturing down to the main courtyard, follow the piano key tiles out of the elevator past the grand Bogányi piano.
 There, both guests and non-residents can enjoy cocktails and refreshments while listening to musical entertainment, pick a movie or soundtrack from the music library, or sit down for a meal at Stradervi Restaurant.

 Every morning, guests of the Aria can enjoy a complimentary buffet breakfast featuring Hungarian ham and sausages, a selection of Hungarian and international cheeses, fruits, fresh vegetables, and assorted hand made breads.